niclash/msg-eval/WhyPulsarOverKafka.md

 Apache Pulsar and Apache Kafka have quite a lot of commonality.
 They are both targeting high volume messaging systems, in central roles of large/critical systems.
 They have both simplified the abstraction (compared to AMQP implementations and IBM MQseries).

+Both Pulsar and Kafka is hosted by the Apache Software Foundation, and all its projects are licensed under the permissive Apache License version 2.0.
+This allows us to use the software in any way we see fit, not required to reciprocate in any way, and only limited in regards of trademarks (can't use the Apache trademarks as our own) and some patents restrictions.

 They are also both developed and supported by a large, very active and responsive community.
 And both have commercial support options available from commercial companies, that are strong participants in the Apache community.

 ## Abstraction